 If you choose a versatile, neutral color like a nice shade of white, your landlord may allow you to leave it up when you move out.

 Swapping out your light fixtures is one of the easiest rental renos to get away with.
 Just store the original fixture somewhere safe during the duration of your tenancy, and replace it when you move out.
 Your landlord won’t know the difference.
 Make sure to turn off the electricity when you’re installing it, though, so you don’t put the apartment at risk.
 And if you’re not comfortable installing lighting, hire an electrician.

-More and more brands these days are producing wallpapers that are easy to remove.
+It's way less commitment than you think.
 There are some peel-and-stick varieties that don’t leave an adhesive residue, which of course is a no-brainer for a rental.
 But then there are also “paste the wall” varieties, which can be peeled off in sheets by hand rather than the troublesome wallpaper steamer.

 Shelves may require a few more screws than picture frames, but your landlord may actually be pleased if you leave them behind for future tenants, as they provide additional storage.
 If he or she wants you to remove them, just make sure you spackle and repaint the wall so it looks clean.

 Replacing Old Linoleum

 Dated linoleum tile is one of the biggest and most common offenses you’ll find in rental apartments.
 It’s actually quite cheap to replace—about $150 can get you enough new linoleum tile to replace a whole kitchen, depending on where you shop.
 If your floors are particularly heinous, it might be worth the effort and expense.
 Chances are your landlord isn’t keen on the look of it either, and will be pleased if you replace it with something more current, so long as it’s timeless and versatile.
 He or she may even reimburse you.

 Refinishing Dated Tile